lneely/acme-utils/README.md

 **Method 2**.
 Copy the files and directories from this repository to
 $HOME.
 Updates are manual.

+## Usage

+`rc` supports executing binaries in `bin/` subdirectories using the format `subdir/cmd`.
+For example: to find a function definition from inside a golang repository, the command from inside of acme is `go/fndef`.
+To increase or decrease the indentation of a selection, use `a/i+` and `a/i-` respectively.

 ## Thanks

 - [@mkmik](https://github.com/mkmik) for